Volunteers are a key part of Chippewa Nature Center.

 Do you have a skill that you want to share?
 Call and let’s talk about how we can put it to good use.
 We have people who do clerical tasks, take photographs, among other things.
 You can participate once or be part of an ongoing project.

 Nature Day Camp is an exciting and unique opportunity for children and teens to get outside and experience nature first hand.
 Programs are designed for specific age groups and groups sizes are kept small to ensure an excellent learning opportunity for everyone.
 If you’d like volunteer to be a counselor, be sure to check out the Counselor-in-Training Forms here.

 Calling all gardeners!
 Plans are taking shape for the heirloom vegetable garden at the Homestead Farm.
 Seeds for pumpkins and watermelons, potatoes and onions, pole beans and other plants will soon be here, ready for school children to plant this spring.
 What we REALLY need are volunteers to help weed, water and tend our heirloom vegetables and flower beds throughout the summer months!
-If you’re interested in helping out (and taking home some of the produce) please contact Kyle Bagnall at 631-0830 or by email.
+If you’re interested in helping out (and taking home some of the produce) please contact Cathy Devendorf by email or by calling 989-631-0830.

 If you enjoy learning historical skills and stories, playing old-time games and sharing your knowledge with others, you may enjoy volunteering at Homestead Sundays!
 Volunteers greet visitors, lead historic crafts/activities and demonstrate historic skills on Sunday afternoons Memorial Day through Labor Day.
 An orientation is offered prior to the season, then ongoing “on the job” training.
 There are also reference materials available to help you.
 Volunteers must commit to working 5 times over the season (once every three weeks), but can work more if they like.
-For more information, please contact Kyle Bagnall at 631-0830 or by email.
+For more information, please contact Cathy Devendorf by email or by calling 989-631-0830.